 17. Key West Cemetery: At the center of Old Town, you can wander through time as you explore the final resting places of local icons in this 19-acre cemetery.

 18. Gen. Hoyt S. Vandenberg Shipwreck: Part of an incredible artificial reef, this is a fave dive spot in the Keys.

 19. African Cemetery at Higgs Beach: Plan a brief stop at the only African refugee cemetery in the US. and discover the burial site of 250 Africans by the beach.
-To learn more check out this self-guided Black History Tour of Key West.
+Check out this self-guided Black History Tour of Key West, to learn more.